kyleu/projectile/doc/src/tutorial/poker/index.md

 @@@

-The Estimate Poker tutorial will start with a small Scala application, add Projectile, export more and more features, and finally produce a web application with:
+The estimate.poker tutorial will start with a "Hello World" Scala application, set up a PostgreSQL database, add Projectile, generate more and more features, and finally produce a web application with:

 - Websocket transport of shared Scala classes for real-time client updates
 - Play Framework admin site with UI for data access, search, and mutations